Zamesov26/tg_new_bot/docs/development.md

 ## Overview

-This guide provides information for developers working on the sveta_bot project.
+This guide provides information for developers working on the wonderland project.
 It covers the project structure, development environment setup, coding standards, and contribution guidelines.

 ## Project Structure